joeycumines/dates-timestamps-and-aggregated-data/README.md

 (only inclusive of fully-encapsulated days).

 As a baseline, a deliberately naive timestamp -> date implementation was used, suffixed with `_l` (for local).
-While this implementation _appears_ somewhat correct, it will vary, based on the passed timezone, and will only perform roughly equivalently for callers providing UTC-equivalent timestamp ranges.
+While this implementation _appears_ reasonably correct, it will vary, based on the passed timezone, and will only perform roughly equivalently for callers providing UTC-equivalent timestamp ranges.
-For all other data, the result set may be significantly skewed, as shown by the difference between `ad_n` and `ad_l`, for the `afternoon3D...` group (which is a 3d period, starting from `T15:00:00-11:35`).
+For all other cases, the result set may be significantly skewed, as shown by the difference between `ad_n` and `ad_l`, for the `afternoon3D...` group (which is a 3d period, starting from `T15:00:00-11:35`).

+N.B.
+Skew is relative to the `actual`, correct result.
+See the per-day table for a more detailed breakdown.

 | group          | actual | bd_w   | bd_wn  | bd_nw  | ad_n   | ad_w   | ad_wn  | ad_nw  | ad_l  |
 |----------------|--------|--------|--------|--------|--------|--------|--------|--------|-------|